-“Provided also that nothing contained in this clause shall apply to any income arising from the transfer of a long-term capital asset, being an equity share in a company, if the transaction of acquisition, other than the acquisition notified by the Central Government in this behalf, of such equity share is entered into on or after the 1st day of October, 2004 and such transaction is not chargeable to securities transaction tax under Chapter VII of the Finance (No. 2) Act, 2004.”
+“Provided also that nothing contained in this clause shall apply to any income arising from the transfer of a long-term capital asset, being an equity share in a company, using paycheck services if the transaction of acquisition, other than the acquisition notified by the Central Government in this behalf be you to be proving your income, of such equity share is entered into on or after the 1st day of October, 2004 and such transaction is not chargeable to securities transaction tax under Chapter VII of the Finance (No. 2) Act, 2004.”

 The proposed amendment implies that long-term capital gains exemption under section 10(38) is available only if Securities Transaction Tax (STT) has been paid both at time of acquisition and divestment of equity shares.

-This amendment, if notified will take effect from 1st April, 2018 and will, accordingly, apply in relation to the assessment year 2018-19 and subsequent assessment years.
+This amendment, if notified will take effect from 1st April, 2018 and will, accordingly, turning hobby to business or apply in relation to the assessment year 2018-19 and subsequent assessment years.

 Refer the following diagram to understand it better.